zhumingpassional/RLSolver/README.md

 Pattern II: Take graph maxcut as an example.
 In right part of the above figure, the current state is [2, 3], i.e., node 2 and 3 are selected, and the objective value is 2.
 The new state is [1, 3, 4], i.e., node 1, 3, and 4 are selected, and the objective value is 4.

-# Sampling Efficiency for GPU-based Massively Parallel Environments
+# Sampling Efficiency of GPU-based Massively Parallel Environments

 <p align="center">
   <img src="fig/speed_up_maxcut1.png" width="43%">